PhoenixGreen/Cypherpunktimes-articles/article-template.md

 | Twitter clip 2      | FIXME |
 | Matrix post         | Promote your main tweet in "DCR Social Media" channel |

-↑ Add more table rows for more social media links.
-See [this completed article](articles/simple-payment-verification.md) for a real example.
+## Thesis statement

-Thesis statement - What the article is about, and what is it aiming to prove
+What the article is about, and what is it aiming to prove?

-Pre-discussion, research and questions
+## Pre-discussion, research and questions

+* What questions are you aiming to find the answers to?
+* Show links to research, which statements or quotes are you hoping to use?
+* Who might be a good person to interview for this piece?

 ---
 --- ARTICLE GOES BELOW THIS POINT ---